Armando-iu/Mechatronics-Embedded-Prg-for-ESP32-1-M-Data-Transf/README.md

 - Minimum 3 ESP32 Wroom
 - Router/Hotspot
 (Sort of optional)
-- 1 resistor under 2k
+- 1 resistor under 2k (so the LEDs are brighter and more noticable)
 - 2 LED

 <br>